-These are the 14 best Overwatch skins released by Blizzard since launch.
-They’re arranged in no particular order, though it goes without saying that Dragon Symmetra is still the best skin that has ever existed, and will ever exist.
-Witch Mercy is still a close second, however.
+Here are the 17 best Overwatch skins released by Blizzard since launch.
+They’re arranged in no particular order, though it goes without saying that Pink Mercy is now the best skin that exists and will ever exist.
+Dragon Symmetra is still a close second, however.

 Talon Widowmaker gives Overwatch players a look at Widowmaker before her skin turned purple.
 Any skin that gives players a peek into Overwatch’s lore is a good skin in our book.
-Unfortunately, we can’t unlock Talon Widowmaker anymore; she was only available in Uprising loot boxes.
+Unfortunately, you can’t unlock Talon Widowmaker anymore—she was only available in Uprising loot boxes.

-It’s nice to see that Blizzard embraces the Solider: 76 dad meme.
-With the summer event, the Blizzard crew introduced the Grillmaster: 76 skin, and it’s beautiful.
+It’s nice to see that Blizzard embraces the Soldier: 76 dad meme.
+With the summer event, the Blizzard crew introduced the Grillmaster: 76 skin—and it’s beautiful.
 Not only is Soldier: 76 wearing socks and sandals, but he’s also got an incredible “Raise the steaks” apron.

-We didn’t think it could happen, but Dragon Symmetra dethroned Witch Mercy as the best Overwatch skin of all time.
-Available in this year's Halloween Terror loot boxes, the skin gives Symmetra a spooky, scale-y look that’s damn near perfect.
+We didn’t think it could happen, but Dragon Symmetra once dethroned Witch Mercy as the best Overwatch skin of all time.
+Available in Halloween Terror loot boxes, the skin gives Symmetra a spooky, scaly look that’s damn near perfect.

-Though Blizzard doesn’t explicitly state it, Pharah’s Mechaqueen skin basically turns the Egyptian soldier into a Gundam toy—a model mech kit based on the anime show.
-Here's to hoping for a Bandai Namco and Blizzard team up, because we want a Pharah Gundam kit!
-Mechaqueen is a legendary skin for Pharah, and costs 1,000 Overwatch credits to unlock.
+Though Blizzard doesn’t explicitly say it, Pharah’s Mechaqueen skin basically turns the Egyptian soldier into a Gundam toy—a model mech kit based on the anime show.
+We’re hoping for a Bandai Namco and Blizzard team up because we want a Pharah Gundam kit.
+Mechaqueen is a legendary skin for Pharah and costs 1,000 Overwatch credits to unlock.

 Don’t you just want to snuggle up with Yeti Winston?
-As you may have guessed, this skin turns Winston from a gorilla to a yeti, and it’s perfect for the Winter Wonderland event.
+As you may have guessed, this skin turns Winston from a gorilla into a yeti—and it’s perfect for the Winter Wonderland event.
 The details here are just fantastic: his snow-capped backpack, bulging bottom teeth, and fluffy white fur.

 A clever riff on her original skin, Witch Mercy gets all the details right—the boots embellished with lightning bolts, a spellbook inscribed with “vitae,” her Caduceus Staff masked as a broom.

-Like Talon Widowmaker, Blackwatch Genji was only available in Uprising loot boxes.
+Like Talon Widowmaker, Blackwatch Genji is only available in Uprising loot boxes.
 He also adds a peek into Overwatch lore, which is certainly welcome.
 The Blackwatch skin places him much earlier in the Overwatch timeline, before he got his new armor.
-We see a lot more of his regular body... and, well, fans like that.
+We see a lot more of his regular body—and, well, some fans like that.

 Officer D.Va can arrest us any day.
 What makes this skin so cool is that her mech actually lights up with red and blue lights while blaring sirens.
 It started as a promotion skin in conjunction with Heroes of the Storm, but it’s not available in base loot boxes.